muItilingualism/dotfiles/README.md

 This directory contains dotfiles

-## Ensure you have the following isntalled on your system,
+## Ensure you have the following installed on your system,

 ### Git